-Michael Gambon, veteran actor who played Dumbledore In 'Harry Potter' films, dies at age 82 - WCCB Charlotte's CW
+Michael Gambon, Veteran Actor Who Played Dumbledore In 'Harry Potter' Films, Dies At Age 82 - WCCB Charlotte's CW

 “He did once say to me in a car ‘I know I go on a lot about this and that, but actually, in the end, there is only acting’,” Shaw told the BBC on Thursday.
 “I think he was always pretending that he didn’t take it seriously, but he took it profoundly seriously.”

+Irish President Michael D. Higgins paid tribute to Gambon’s “exceptional talent,” praising him as “one of the finest actors of his generation.”

 Born in Dublin on Oct.
 19, 1940, Gambon was raised in London and originally trained as an engineer, following in the footsteps of his father.
+He did not have formal drama training, and was said to have started work in the theater as a set builder.
 He made his theater debut in a production of “Othello” in Dublin.

 In 1963 he got his first big break with a minor role in “Hamlet,” the National Theatre Company’s opening production, under the directorship of the legendary Laurence Olivier.